Pmasquilier/ag-grid-bug-suppressCellFocus-reproduction/README.md

-# AG Grid Bug #252 Reproduction
+# AG Grid Bug Reproduction

-This repository demonstrates the AG Grid bug #252 where the grid cannot draw rows while it is in the middle of rendering.
+This repository demonstrates an AG Grid bug where the grid cannot draw rows while it is in the middle of rendering.

 ## The Bug

 The bug occurs when using the `suppressCellFocus` prop.
-This causes the grid to throw error #252 when interacting with rows.
+This causes the grid to throw an error when interacting with rows.

 ## Steps to Reproduce